lirongyuan/ELF-Reader-and-Loader/README.md

 =====================
 Project link: http://www.cs.purdue.edu/homes/grr/cs354/

-* elfinfo.c: an ELF executable file reader
+* elfinfo.c: an ELF executable file reader.
 * loader.c: a simple loader to load the program in memory and run it.
 * compare.sh: compare the output of the file reader elfinfo with elfdump.
 * runprog.sh: load programs with loader.